nextcloud/documentation/admin_manual/maintenance/update.rst

 Upgrading ownCloud with the Updater App
 =======================================

-The Updater app automates many of the steps of updating an ownCloud installation.
+The Updater app automates many of the steps of upgrading an ownCloud installation.
 It is useful for installations that do not have root access, such as shared hosting, for installations with a smaller number of users and data, and it automates updating
-:doc:`manual installations<../installation/source_installation>`.
+:doc:`manual installations <../installation/source_installation>`.

+New in 9.0, the Updater app has :ref:`command-line options <updater_cli_label>`.

 .. note:: The Updater app is **not enabled and not supported** in ownCloud Enterprise Subscription.